Yif1999/metal-lsp/README.md

 - Built with Swift and the Language Server Protocol
 - Uses Apple's Metal compiler for validation
 - Inspired by the LSP ecosystem and Neovim's built-in LSP support
+- You can use this as you wish, modify it ...